 We’ve done plenty of trip insurance reviews here at ViaTravelers, and if you are looking for more specific information about things like medical evacuation coverage, rental car protection, extreme sports add-ons, and other common inclusions, head over to those specific articles (which are linked below).

 Here, we will focus on the cancel-for-any-reason benefit and how it fits in with the other basic aspects of the coverage, compared to cost and ease of use.

 As usual, travel insurance is a very specific purchase that fits into different types of trips differently, so we try to give you all the information you need to make your own decision.

 Best Travel Insurance Companies with the Best CFAR Coverage

 We’ve compiled a list of some good ones below to save you that trouble.
-Plus, read on to the next section to see how you can search hundreds of travel insurance quotes at once using a single criterion.
+Plus, read the next section to see how you can search hundreds of travel insurance quotes simultaneously using a single criterion.

 AIG Travel Guard

 Travel Guard by AIG is one of the travel insurance companies we are big fans of here at ViaTravelers.
-They are a giant in the industry and it’s always good to see a name that a lot of people trust when you are making such an important purchase.
+They are a giant in the industry, and it’s always good to see a name that many people trust when you make such an important purchase.

-Cancel-for-any-reason is an option to add to their comprehensive plan, the Travel Guard Preferred.
-It allows for 50% of your non-refundable costs to be reimbursed, as long as the plan was purchased within 15 days of your initial trip payment date and is not used within 48 hours of departure.
+Cancel-for-any-reason is an option to add to their comprehensive Travel Guard Preferred plan.
+It allows 50% of your non-refundable costs to be reimbursed as long as the plan was purchased within 15 days of your initial trip payment date and is not used within 48 hours of departure.